Inspiration from a history of explorers

-Thanks to its maritime tradition and familiarity with harsh environments, Norway has fostered some of the greatest ocean and polar explorers in history.
-In Statoil, we're proud to build on that heritage, and are one of the world's leading exploration companies for oil and gas.
+Thanks to a long lasting maritime tradition and experience from dealing with harsh environments, Norway has fostered some of the greatest ocean and polar explorers in history.
+Building on a heritage of explorers and adventurers, Statoil has become a world-leading explorer for oil and gas.

 A leading global explorer